Tim-Abwao/eda-report/docs/source/index.rst

       Input data is processed using `pandas`_' built-in methods. *Summary statistics* for both **numeric** and **categorical** variables are computed and packaged as tables.
 #.
 Get revealing visualisations.
       *Box-plots*, *histograms*, *probability-plots*, *run-plots* and *scatter-plots* for numeric variables; *bar-plots* for categorical variables.
 Created with `matplotlib`_ and `seaborn`_.
 #.
-Generate a report in *.docx* format.
+Generate a report in *Word* (.docx) format.
       An overview of the characteristics of the input data; summary statistics & plots for each variable; and pair-wise comparisons for all numerical variables present.
-Produced with `python-docx`_.
+Made with `python-docx`_.
 You can afterwards easily edit the report to your liking.

 .. image:: https://mybinder.org/badge_logo.svg
    :target: https://mybinder.org/v2/gh/Tim-Abwao/auto-eda/HEAD?filepath=eda_report%20basics.ipynb